Dan-inpooling/Privacy-eye/README.md

 # Difference with other privacy tools (PrivacyBadger, uBlock, AdBlock...)
 If you are a developer, have you tried to install privacy tools for your non-tech beloved ones?
 If yes, you are probably familiar with these reactions - "What did you do?
 All the websites are broken!", "No, I don't need it.
 I know how to use internet", "Cookies?
 Trackers?
 What are you talking about?", "I don't need these gadgets.
 They are for nerdy people like you"...Before non-tech users really understand how the internet works, advanced tools can only make them feel dumb and irritated.

-Privacy Eye is different - it is intuitive and shows the information in the way that only non-tech users would care.
+Privacy Eye is different - it is intuitive and shows the information in the way that not only tech savvy cares but also straightforward to interest normal users.
 Our beta users told us they enjoyed the new discovery and felt like having secret power.
 That's what Privacy Eye does - educating people about privacy with respect and fun.

 If you want to introduce Privacy Eye to your beloved ones, you can say "Do you want to sneak peek what's behind your favorite news website?"

 # Getting started
 We published it at Chrome WebStore so people can use it right away.
 No prerequisites needed.
 Simply download it to your Chrome browser, then you are ready to rock!
-[Download it here for free!](https://inpooling.com/blog/privacy-eye-free-and-open-source-browser-extension-for-data-privacy/)

 # Why is this tool useful?
 - Are you a tech guru but so desperate to educate your family & friends about digital data privacy awareness?